How intrusion prevention works

 Network intrusion prevention uses signatures to identify attacks on client computers.
 For known attacks, intrusion prevention automatically discards the packets that match the signatures.

-Browser intrusion prevention
+Browser intrusion prevention (Windows only)

 Browser intrusion prevention monitors attacks on Internet Explorer and Firefox.
 Browser intrusion prevention is not supported on any other browsers.